-The Court of Appeals for the D.C.
-Circuit granted the Guantanamo detainee’s petition for a writ of mandamus and vacated all orders issued by former military judge Col. Vance Spath during a 28-month period on account of Spath’s failure to disqualify himself due to an apparent conflict of interest.
+On April 16, the Court of Appeals for the D.C.
+Circuit granted Guantanamo detainee and alleged USS Cole bomber Abd al-Rahim Hussein Muhammed al-Nashiri’s petition for a writ of mandamus and vacated all orders issued by former military judge Col. Vance Spath during a 28-month period on account of Spath’s failure to disqualify himself due to an apparent conflict of interest.

 Latest in Abd Al Rahim Hussayn Muhammad Al Nashiri

-Military Commissions Chief Prosecutor Brigadier General Mark Martins' statement on the proceeding this week in the al Nashiri case.
+Military Commissions Chief Prosecutor Brigadier General Mark Martins released the following statement on Sunday on the occasion of military commissions proceedings this week in the case of Abd al Rahim Husayn Muhammad al Nashiri.

 This Week at the Military Commissions, 3/6 Session: Discovery Woes, Unauthorized Browsing, and “Captain X”